Jimbo (drag queen)

-Jimbo is the stage name of James Insell, a Canadian designer and drag queen who is known for competing in the first season of Canada's Drag Race (2020) and later the first season of RuPaul's Drag Race: UK vs the World (2022).
+James Insell (born November 10, 1982), better known by the stage name Jimbo, is a Canadian designer and drag queen who competed in the first season of Canada's Drag Race (2020), was in the first series of RuPaul's Drag Race: UK vs. the World (2022), and won the eighth season of RuPaul's Drag Race All Stars (2023).

 Early life and education

-Originally from London, Ontario, Insell and his brother Jeff were both interested in creative pursuits from childhood, including early drag play.
+From London, Ontario, Insell, his brother Jeff, as well as sisters Samantha and Jennifer, were born to Mary Insell and James Peter Insell (1947–2018), both boys being interested in creative pursuits from childhood, including early drag play.
+His father received his PhD in Microbiology and Immunology from the University of Western Ontario in 1983.
 Respecting his father's wishes that he pursue a career-oriented education, he studied biology at the University of Western Ontario; following graduation, however, he opted not to pursue employment in the field and instead moved to Victoria, British Columbia, where he began working as a costume and production designer.
+He is married to Brady Taylor.